emmithood/BnBCoPilotTemplate/docs/newdocs/FRONTENTGUIDE.md

 We build our user interface using a component-based approach.
 This means that every part of the UI (for example, the chat interface, agent buttons, document uploader, etc.) is a separate, self-contained piece.

-**How we organize components:** • Components are grouped in a dedicated folder for ease of reuse and clarity. • Each component is isolated, making it easier to test or update without affecting other parts of the application. • This structure helps us keep the codebase manageable and allows developers to work on individual pieces without stepping on each other’s toes.
+**How we organize components:**

+Our components are organized into logical folders based on their functionality and purpose:

+• `/components/layout` - Global layout components (Sidebar, NavigationBar, DashboardLayout, etc.)
+• `/components/chat` - Chat-related components (Chatbot)
+• `/components/agents` - Agent-related components (AgentCard, AgentList, etc.)
+• `/components/documents` - Document-related components
+• `/components/ui` - Reusable UI components (MetricsBox, MetricsGrid)
+• `/components/dashboard` - Dashboard-specific components
+• `/components/performance` - Performance metrics components
+• And more specialized component folders

+This folder organization provides several benefits:
+• Clear separation of concerns based on functionality
+• Improved discoverability for developers
+• Better code organization as the application grows
+• Self-documenting import paths (e.g., `@/components/layout/Sidebar`)

+For complete details on our component organization, see the [Component Structure Documentation](./COMPONENT_STRUCTURE.md).

 ## 5. State Management

-Our dashboard doesn’t have a huge learning curve with state management because we leverage React’s built-in state and Context API when needed.
+Our dashboard doesn't have a huge learning curve with state management because we leverage React's built-in state and Context API when needed.
 Components that handle things like chat inputs, agent responses, and document list management update their local state to reflect real-time communications.

 **The approach is simple:** • Local state management handles small pieces of interactive data like form inputs and button states. • For shared data that needs to be accessible across multiple components, we use the React Context API, ensuring a smooth user experience.

 ## 6. Routing and Navigation

 Navigating the dashboard is straightforward.
-We use Next.js’s dynamic routing system to move between pages.
+We use Next.js's dynamic routing system to move between pages.
 With a left sidebar that lists key sections like AI Chat, AI Agents, Documents, and Contact Us, users can easily jump from one part to another.

 **How routing works:** • The App Router in Next.js helps us build dynamic routes which are connected to functionality (for example, different AI agent routes are dynamically handled). • When you click a button or a tab, you are seamlessly taken to the corresponding part of the application without a page refresh, thanks to client-side routing.